joe4dev/dit032-setup/Windows.md

 6. Check whether `\l` lists all your current databases

+### Start the server

-Tip: How do I start the PostgreSQL server (e.g., after re-booting)?
+How do I start the PostgreSQL server (e.g., after re-booting)?

 ```shell
 set PGDATA=C:\Program Files\PostgreSQL\11\data
 pg_ctl start
 ```

+### Create postgres superuser

+How can I create a postgres superuser if none exists?

+* [psql] `CREATE USER postgres WITH SUPERUSER PASSWORD 'postgres'`

 ## Java SDK (for jdbc project)